e-mental-health/orange-hackathon/README.md

 ## Installation

 In order to use the software developed in the hackathon, you need to have [Orange](http://orange.biolab.si) running at your computer.
-Next you need to install the hackathon software:
+Next you need to install the hackathon software by following the instructions below or by watching our installation videos ([video 1](https://vimeo.com/485242301), [video 2](https://vimeo.com/487662686))

 ### Orange installation